dvfrancis/craftr/README.md

 ###### Acceptance Criteria

 - A variety of crafts are featured on the home page.
-- Information on the site can be filtered based on interests.
+- Information on the site is easily accessible.
 - The website design does not deter first-time users.

 ###### Tasks

 - Design a visually appealing home page that mentions the different crafts featured on the website.
-- Add a filter function to sort content by interest.
+- Class details are simple to find, directly from the diary page.
 - Create a clean, simple design that is easy to use and welcoming to first-time users.

 ##### User 3